Writing Critique Services

 Send your pages with a one-page or short synopsis that tells us the beginning, middle and end of the story.
 That can be single-spaced.
 There is no charge for this page.
 It’s for our information only.
 We also look at query letters at no charge.

 We charge $5/page (or $5/300 words) for novels, short stories, nonfiction articles, essays, nonfiction book proposals

 $4/page for screenplays/television scripts/stage plays

 $12/page of poetry.*

-*Each poem critique includes up to one email exchange with questions plus looking over one revision and providing a brief general comment.
-A critique of the revision, however, would count as an additional submission—just like any other poem.
-No matter how many lines on the page, the charge for that page of poetry is $12.
+*Each poem critique includes up to one email exchange with questions plus one revision and a brief general comment.
+Submit no more than one poem per page.
+No matter how many lines on a single page, the charge for that page is $12.

 - Board Books 0-100 words

 - Nonfic memoirs 5,000-50,000 words

 How to pay us and where to send it

 You can pay by check or credit card.
 Please make your check payable to “UW-Madison.”
 After contacting us and becoming part of our schedule, send material to the appropriate instructor directly, or to: